 This initiation is reflected in traditional Greek weddings, where the symbolisms of wedding and funeral remain very close.
 When the groom’s friends “kidnap” the bride, they are re-enacting Hades’ abduction of Persephone, who must die as innocent maiden before she can become Queen of the Underworld.

-Myth provides many images of sacred marriage: Zeus and Hera (union of equals); Ares and Aphrodite (war and love); Hephaestus and Aphrodite (beauty and artist); Orpheus and Eurydice (artist and muse); and Ariadne and Dionysus (originally, Goddess and consort).
-Twelfth-century Christian art re-created that union in the “coronation of the virgin:” young adults Jesus and Mary (clearly not mother and son) enthroned together.
+Greek myth provides many different images of sacred marriage: Zeus and Hera (union of equals); Ares and Aphrodite (war and love); Hephaestus and Aphrodite (beauty and artist); Orpheus and Eurydice (artist and muse); and Ariadne and Dionysus (originally, Goddess and consort).
+Twelfth-century Christian art re-created that union in the “coronation of the virgin:” young adults Jesus and Mary (most definitely not mother and son) enthroned together.

-Plato wrote of humanity’s original wholeness.
-There were three races: males, females and hermaphrodites.
+In Plato’s myth of humanity’s original wholeness there were three races: males, females and hermaphrodites.
 Each being had two faces, four arms and four legs, until Zeus for some reason ordered that they be cut in half.
 This left each half with a desperate yearning for the other.
 Feeling sorry for them, Zeus moved their genitals around to the front, so that they might have some satisfaction.